Key Takeaway

 - Nausea from tirzepatide prevents you from taking your oral medications

-Coordinating your medications across providers is essential.
-Make sure your cardiologist or primary care doctor knows you are taking tirzepatide, and that your weight loss provider knows about your amlodipine. telehealth consultation
+Coordinating your medications across providers is important.
+Make sure your cardiologist or primary care doctor knows you're taking tirzepatide, and that your weight loss provider knows about your amlodipine. telehealth consultation

 Frequently Asked Questions